NTHuyne/SO-salary-prediction/README.md

 1. Develop an efficient ML model to predict the Salary based on Linear Regression model.

 # References
-Give credit to Stack Overflow for the data
+Give credits to Stack Overflow for the data